-During the nine months ended September 30, 2019, the Company incurred a total of \$36,977 in exploration and evaluation expenditures on the Detour East Property, mainly related to tenure management and assessment report preparation.
-The Company does not currently have any exploration plans for the Detour East property and has recently abandoned certain non-core claims.
+During the year ended December 31, 2019, the Company incurred a total of \$48,707 in exploration and evaluation expenditures on the Detour East Property, mainly related to tenure management and assessment report preparation.
+In light of the recent acquisition of the Detour Gold by Kirkland Lake Gold the Company has reacquired certain claims that it had previously allowed to lapse and is advancing certain targets, including the Lynx Zone and Vortex Extension discovery, toward additional drill testing for the summer of 2020.